User guide

 3. Choose the closest dataset preset.
 If unsure, use the standard format preset that matches the file family.

-4. Add optional event-window, geometry, or metadata sidecars only if they are relevant and accurate.
+4. Add an optional event-window or pick sidecar only if it is relevant and accurate.

 5. Press Start run and keep the tab open while the server processes the file.